rclone/rclone/MANUAL.md

 Disable support for static and dynamic large objects

 Swift cannot transparently store files bigger than 5 GiB.
-There are two schemes for doing that, static or dynamic large objects, and the API does not allow rclone to determine whether a file is a static or dynamic large object without doing a HEAD on the object.
+There are two schemes for chunking large files, static large objects (SLO) or dynamic large objects (DLO), and the API does not allow rclone to determine whether a file is a static or dynamic large object without doing a HEAD on the object.
 Since these need to be treated differently, this means rclone has to issue HEAD requests for objects for example when reading checksums.

 When `no_large_objects` is set, rclone will assume that there are no static or dynamic large objects stored.
 This means it can stop doing